awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotwireless-wirelessdevice.md

 ## Properties<a name="aws-resource-iotwireless-wirelessdevice-properties"></a>

 `Description`  <a name="cfn-iotwireless-wirelessdevice-description"></a>
 The description of the new resource\.
+Maximum length is 2048\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)